-(Bryn Mawr, Pa. – February 24, 2014) – Main Line Health will implement a new “Tobacco Use Impact on Employment Policy” aimed at reducing the use of tobacco and nicotine products among Main Line Health employees.
+(Bryn Mawr, PA) – Main Line Health will implement a new “Tobacco Use Impact on Employment Policy” aimed at reducing the use of tobacco and nicotine products among Main Line Health employees.
 As part of the new policy, Main Line Health will no longer hire tobacco and nicotine users after May 1, 2014.
 Additionally, when registering for Main Line Health medical benefits, current employees will be required to certify whether or not they use tobacco or nicotine products.
 Those who use tobacco or nicotine products will pay a surcharge for their health care benefits beginning in 2015.

 Smoking is the #1 leading cause of preventable death.
 Research shows that smoke-free policies can dramatically reduce illness and even death from heart disease.
 For the past 25 years, Main Line Health has maintained a smoke-free policy within all of its buildings, and in 2009, this policy expanded to include the grounds of each campus.
 This new effort enhances the health system’s commitment to promoting health and wellness.